Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 **Future work**: Scaling these methods for larger and more complex datasets and exploring the potential for broader applications in various AI domains.

-## -Neural Ordinary Differential Equations for modeling time series data
+- ## Neural Ordinary Differential Equations for modeling time series data

 **Related fields**: Noise contrastive Learning, visual representations, un/self supervised learning

+**Introduction**: Our research introduces a breakthrough method utilizing Neural Ordinary Differential Equations (Neural ODEs) to forecast the behavior of spintronic devices.
+Trained on minimal data, this dynamic neural network model offers high accuracy and remarkable time efficiency—an acceleration factor over 200 times—compared to traditional micromagnetic simulations.